-Easy pan fried meatballs are made with just a few simple ingredients and cook quickly in a single skillet.
+Easy pan fried meatballs are made with just a few simple ingredients and cook quickly in a single skillet on the stove.
 This fried meatball recipe can also be frozen for easy meal prep.

 While I make other meatball recipes, this basic meatball recipe is one I have been making for as long as I can remember.
-To me this is the best way to make tender meatballs that are a bit crispy on the outside and juicy on the inside.
+To me this is the best way to make tender skillet meatballs that are a bit crispy on the outside and juicy on the inside.
 It's the easiest way to make a meatball recipe that doesn't require many ingredients.
 And I love cooking meatballs on the stove so that I can use my oven for other things.
 If you are wondering how to make meatballs, keep reading as I will give you all there is to know in making the easiest but most delicious meatball recipe.

 - Ground Beef – Use 85/15 ground meat for tender and juicy meatballs.